- Self-Assessment and Lifelong Learning

 Family Medicine Certification Longitudinal Assessment (FMCLA)

 In January 2019, the ABFM launched a pilot program to assess the value and feasibility of a longitudinal assessment option to the 10-year secure examination.
-Limited to ABFM Diplomates who are currently certified and are in the 10th year of certification due to end Tuesday, December 31, this approach is more aligned with adult learning principles, and when coupled with modern technology, promotes more enduring learning, retention, and transfer of knowledge than episodic examinations.
+This approach to assessment of cognitive expertise is more aligned with adult learning principles, promoting more enduring learning, retention and transfer of knowledge than infrequent, episodic examinations.

 Pilot participants will answer up to 25 questions online quarterly in lieu of the one-day exam.
 You may answer questions at anytime and may use clinical references during the assessment.
 To satisfy your exam requirements, you will need to answer 300 questions over a four-year period and achieve a passing score.